gifnksm/ssh-local-exec/README.md

 ssh-local-exec is a simple command line utility that provides a way to execute a command on the SSH local host from the remote host.

+**CURRENTLY, THIS COMMAND IS NOT SECURE.**
+Any user on the remote machine can execute the command on the local machine.

 ```console
 # Launch ssh-local-exec server
 $ ssh-local-exec-server --listen localhost:22222